run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 * If the Job was submitted with a Project for which you have access, your access will be granted.

 You can also submit a Job from the Run:AI User interface and verify that the new job shows on the job list with your user name.

+## Test via User Interface

+* Open the Run:AI user interface.
+Go to `Jobs`
+* On the top-right, select `Submit Job`.

+!!!
+Tip
+    If you do not see the button or it is disabled, then you either do not have `Researcher` access or the cluster has not been set up correctly.
+For more information, refer to [user interface overview](../../admin-ui-setup/overview.md).

 <!-- ### Enable Researcher Authentication on Researcher Service